Possible Bearish Inside Day Candle Pattern Detected for Agilent Tech Inc (NYSE:A) | Comtex SmarTrend

 Possible Bearish Inside Day Candle Pattern Detected for Agilent Tech Inc (NYSE:A)

 SmarTrend's candlestick scanner has spotted a possible bearish inside day candle pattern in Agilent Tech Inc (NYSE:A) based on the price action in the company's shares.
-Today's price range of $77.37 and $77.99 is within yesterday's high and low of the day.
+Yesterday's price range of $77.37 and $77.99 is within the prior day's high and low of the day.
 This trading action often signifies indecision by bulls and bears to drive prices higher or lower and often implies a possible change in trend.
 Owners of Agilent Tech Inc may want to consider a possible hedge in the event a pullback occurs.
 Look for confirmation in the next few trading days.

-In the past 52 weeks, Agilent Tech Inc share prices have been bracketed by a low of $61.13 and a high of $90.64 and are now at $77.07, 26% above that low price.
-In the last five trading sessions, the 50-day moving average (MA) has fallen 1.2% while the 200-day MA has remained constant.

 Agilent Technologies, Inc. provides core bio-analytical and electronic measurement solutions to the communications, electronics, life sciences, and chemical analysis industries.
 The Company's operations include electronic measurement, bio-analytical measurement, semiconductor, and board testing.